-Due to their relatively short lifetime (at most, 1 ms in the lower atmosphere; Orlando et al., 2003) and resulting low concentrations, bimolecular reactions (except for O_2 addition upon autoxidation) of alkoxy radicals is neglected in the current approach.
-Analogous to RO_2^{\bullet} , RO^{\bullet} can undergo autoxidation along with the same competing channels (Bianchi et al., 2019; Vereecken and Peeters, 2010):
+Due to their relatively short lifetimes (at most, 1 ms in the lower atmosphere; Orlando et al., 2003) and resulting low concentrations, bimolecular reactions (except for O_2 addition upon autoxidation) of alkoxy radicals are neglected in the current approach.
+Analogous to RO_2 , RO can undergo autoxidation along with the same competing channels (Bianchi et al., 2019; Vereecken and Peeters, 2010).

-$$RO{\bullet}$$ H-shift \rightarrow RO{2}^{\bullet} (R6a)

-$$\rightarrow$$ RC=O (R6b)

-145

-$$\rightarrow$$
+$$\operatorname{RO} \bullet \xrightarrow{\operatorname{H-snift}} \operatorname{RO}2 \bullet$$ (R6a)

+$$RO \bullet \xrightarrow{H-smit} RC = O + OH \bullet$$ (R6b)

-fragmentation products (R6c)
+$$RO \cdot \rightarrow fragmentation products$$ (R6c)

-Note that the rearrangement of the alkoxy radical (roughly 10^3 to 10^7 s-1) is considered to happen much faster, compared to the peroxy radical (mainly below subsecond with few exceptions) (Crounse et al., 2013; Praske et al., 2018; Vereecken and Nozière, 2020; Vereecken and Peeters, 2010).
+Note that the rearrangement of the alkoxy radical (roughly 10^3 to 10^7 s-1) is considered to happen much faster compared to the peroxy radical (mainly below sub-seconds, with few exceptions) (Crounse et al., 2013; Praske et al., 2018; Vereecken and Nozière, 2020; Vereecken and Peeters, 2010).

-The concentrations of the (unfragmented) carbon centred radicals and their closed shell reaction products are obtained from NO_3 CIMS measurements.
-However, there are other species in the reactions R1 to R6 that require different determination methods.
-In the present work, the concentrations of HO_2 •, NO•, and the ΣRO_2 • (including all peroxy radicals of the chemical system) are determined by modelling.
+The concentrations of the (un-fragmented) carbon-centred radicals and their closed-shell reaction products are obtained from NO_3^- CIMS measurements.
+However, there are other species in Reactions (R1)-(R6) that require different determination methods.
+In the present work, the concentrations of HO2•, NO•, and $\Sigma RO_2•$ (including all peroxy radicals of the chemical system) are determined by modelling.
 The MCM, which describes the tropospheric degradation of a variety of hydrocarbons, is deployed for this purpose.
-Concentrations of fragmentation products, due to the unknown fragmentation pathways, are estimated (RO reaction branch: lower limit is 0, upper limit is determined by the kinetic limitation for the considered reaction, e.g., RO2+HO2; for R6c, the upper limit is the production of RO species).
+Concentrations of fragmentation products, due to the unknown fragmentation pathways, are estimated (RO reaction branch; the lower limit is 0, and the upper limit is determined by the kinetic limitation for the considered reaction, e.g. $RO_2 + HO_2$; for Reaction R6c, the upper limit is the production of RO species).

-To greatly simplify the solution of the mathematical description of the autoxidation chemistry, we consider a well-mixed, steady-state system (i.e., there is no timely variation in the NO3- CIMS signals).
-As a result, the differential equations governing the evolution of the chemical species reduce to differences that can be represented by linear equations:
+To greatly simplify the solution of the mathematical description of the autoxidation chemistry, we consider a wellmixed steady-state system (there is no timely variation in the NO_3^- CIMS signals).
+As a result, the differential equations governing the evolution of the chemical species are reduced to differences that can be represented by linear equations:

-$$\frac{dC}{dt} \approx \sum{i=1}^{\infty} \frac{\Delta C{i}}{\Delta t} = 0$$ equ.
-(1)

-where i is the number of processes impacting the concentration (C) of a chemical species.
+$$\frac{\mathrm{d}C}{\mathrm{d}t} \approx \sum{i} \frac{\Delta C{i}}{\Delta t} = 0,\tag{1}$$ where i is the number of processes impacting the concentration (C) of a chemical species.
 A similar experimental setup was investigated by Roldin et al. (2019) to derive rate coefficients for an autoxidation chemistry scheme.
 The procedure of rate fitting to reproduce the mass peaks detected by CIMS represents a considerable workload (several weeks to months for a single VOC system).
-In the present work, we approach the problem differently to enable automation: instead of incrementally optimizing rate coefficients to meet a mass-peak distribution at a certain point in time, we set up the linear set of equations describing the steady state.
-Each solution of the set of linear equations represents a valid mathematical solution to the problem (i.e., a set of reaction rate coefficients explaining the CIMS measurement).
-The recently published automated alkoxy-/peroxy-radical autoxidation mechanism framework (autoAPRAM-fw; Pichelstorfer et al., 2024) is capable of creating autoxidation reaction schemes in an automated fashion for any VOC system.
+In the present work, we approach the problem differently to enable automation: instead of incrementally optimising rate coefficients to meet a mass peak distribution at a certain point in time, we set up the linear set of equations describing the steady state.
+Each solution of the set of linear equations represents a valid mathematical solution to the problem (i.e. a set of reaction rate coefficients explaining the CIMS measurement).
+The recently published automated alkoxy-radical or peroxy-radical autoxidation mechanism framework (autoAPRAM-fw; Pichelstorfer et al., 2024) is capable of creating autoxidation reaction schemes in an automated fashion for any VOC system.
 Due to the large number of equations involved and the potentially numerous solutions, we apply the autoAPRAM-fw to create a description of the autoxidation chemistry (without assigning rate coefficients): the "APRAM scheme".
-Briefly, the framework uses input peroxy radical names, their atomic composition and the information on the reaction types considered to create a list of reactions including product names (with likely atomic composition) and default reaction rate coefficients.
-For details on the formalism, we refer to the original article.
+Briefly, the framework uses input peroxy radical names, their atomic compositions and the information on the reaction types considered to create a list of reactions, including product names (with their likely atomic compositions) and default reaction rate coefficients.
+For details on the formalism, we refer the reader to the original article.